grz0zrg/fas/README.md

 Granular synthesis implementation is less optimal than additive synthesis but has good performances.

-The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried in a browser by opening the `lab/granular/algorithm.html`
+The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried step by step in a browser by opening the `lab/granular/algorithm.html`

 All granular synthesis parameters excluding density and envelope type can be changed in real-time without issues.